USDRCG/GitBook/lawrence-hpc/submitting-jobs.md

 **GUI jobs**: It is possible to open some types of software in a window on Lawrence.
 Software such as Firefox, Gaussian, Lumerical, and RStudio can be opened and used in a manner similar to how they would be used on a desktop. &#x20;

-**Science Gateway:**  Some software applications are now accessible through the Science Gateway.
-Please see the [website](https://sciencegateway.usd.edu) to view the available applications.

 ## Slurm

-The Slurm Workload Manager is the job scheduler used by the Lawrence HPC.
+The Slurm Workload Manager is the job scheduler used by the Lawrence HPC, it is the proper way to get access to compute resources on the cluster.
 For a comprehensive overview of Slurm commands, visit the Slurm webpage: [https://slurm.schedmd.com/quickstart.html](https://slurm.schedmd.com/quickstart.html)

 For the commonly used Slurm commands on the Lawrence HPC, we have provided quick-start documentation with examples within the Wiki.